kiprasmel/vscode-ext-terminal-title/README.md

 2. Press F5 to launch the Extension Development Host
 3. Open a terminal in the new window
 4. The `terminalTitle` context will be available for your keybindings

-## Context Variable

-- `terminalTitle` - String containing the name of the currently focused terminal (empty string if no terminal is focused)